sir-marc/halux/README.md

 $ npm install -S halux
 ```

+For the following examples i use the config used by Hal-Crawler.

 ### create a Halux action
 We provide a helper method for you to create a Halux action.
 Allthough it's not necessary, we highly recommend using it.